 CULINARY ARTS / FOODSERVICE STUDENTS: If SDRA awards a scholarship to an undergraduate student studying for a career in culinary arts / foodservice, the student may be eligible for a matching scholarship from the National Restaurant Foundation Educational Foundation (www.nraef.org).
 In those cases, SDRA will handle submission of the application for the NRAEF matching scholarship.

 1. RETAIL FIELD OF STUDY

-To be eligible, applicant must be enrolled in or planning to enroll in a retail-related course of study at a vocational technical school, college or university, or other trade school in the fall of the application year.
+To be eligible, applicant must be enrolled in or planning to enroll in a retail-related course of study at a technical school, college or university, or other trade school in the fall of the application year.
 Enrollment in an online program is acceptable if applicant meets other eligibility requirements.
+Internships do not qualify.

 Examples of areas of study considered to be retail-related may include (but are not be limited to): Accounting, Agribusiness (this would be retail agribusiness, not operation of a farm or ranch), Apparel Merchandising, Auto Mechanics, Automotive Technology, Business Administration, Business Management, Collision Repair, Computer Science, Commercial Baking, Culinary Arts, Diesel Mechanics, Electrical Maintenance, Heating/Ventilation, Hotel/Restaurant Management, Landscape Design, Pharmacy, Photography, Printing Industries, Refrigeration, Sales/Marketing Management, and Tourism Industry Management.
 (Note: this list is not all-inclusive).